-Be very careful when soldering the transistor, diodes and LED.
+Be very careful when soldering the diodes, transistors and LED.
 They're very sensitive to heat.
 You should use some kind of heat sink (crocodile clip or reverse action tweezers) on each leg as you solder them.
 Keep exposure to heat to a minimum (under 2 seconds).
+The same goes for the IC if you aren't using a socket.